heondo/portfolio/content/articles/laravel-websockets-nginx-docker.md

 ### Beginning the deployment process

-It was simple at first, buy a server, clone the repo, spin up the containers like I do locally.
+It was simple at first, buy a server, clone the repo, and spin up the containers like I do locally.
 Yay!
-Well, http does which is unacceptable in any modern website.
+Well, http works which is unacceptable in any modern website.

 So I did what any developer does, Google how to do X with Y. After failing, I looked up how to do X with Y and Z, and X with ❅.
 More failing, until I stumbled upon a wonderful [article](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71) with many claps and a [Github Repo](https://github.com/wmnnd/nginx-certbot) for the script file with many stars to go with it.

-I followed them to a T and what do you know, I was able visit my HTTPS website, with a wonderful lock.
+I followed them to a T and what do you know, I was able to visit my HTTPS website, with a wonderful lock.
 Fiddle with your .env files and Laravel configuration to match the new production/HTTPS environment.
-Now, here is where the `403 email invalid signature` appeared and my client to throw various errors when attempting to connect to the websockets channel.
+Now, here is where the `403 email invalid signature` appeared and caused my client to throw various errors when attempting to connect to the websockets channel.

 ### 403 Invalid Signature and Email Verification

 When testing the email verification feature, I ran into the same issue as [here](https://stackoverflow.com/questions/52917152/laravel-5-7-email-verification-throws-403).
-I couldn't figure it out until I realized I did not modify the nginx configuration file to fully work through HTTPS.
+I couldn't figure it out until I realized I did not modify the Nginx configuration file to fully work through HTTPS.

 So I created a new Nginx configuration file `./docker-compose/nginx/prod/nginx.conf` with the contents